odan/kb/docs/virtualbox-setup.md

 * Start the VM
 * Login as super-user with `sudo su`
 * Enter `ifconfig` to find the local ip address, e.g. `192.168.0.172`

+## Testing

+On the guest VM open `http://192.168.0.172` in your browser to the hosted website.
+Change the IP address as shown in `ifconfig`

+Please note: When you start the VM it will take some seconds until apache is started.